andypfau/sparameterviewer/doc/howtorun.md

 HTML Documentation
 ------------------

 The documentation exists in the form of .md-files (Markdown).
-As an experimental, **optional** feature, you can compile it to HTML:
+As an experimental, **optional** feature, you can compile it to HTML via [MkDocs](https://www.mkdocs.org/):

 1. Install `mkdocs` (`python -m pipenv install --categories docs`).
 2. Run `mkdocs build` from the main directory to create HTML documentation files.